proj-courseware/users-service/docs/03-developers/guides/local-development.md

 **Environment Variables Not Loading**

-- Ensure `.env` file exists in project root
+- Ensure `docker/.env` file exists in the docker folder
 - Check for typos in variable names
 - Restart development server after changes